High-dimensional scaling limits and fluctuations of online least-squares SGD with smooth covariance: Introduction

 The works by \cite{celentano2021high} and \cite{gerbelot2022rigorous} also characterized the asymptotic behaviors of variants of SGD for a class of optimization problems in the high-dimensional setting.
 Their approach was based on the so-called \emph{dynamical mean-field theory} from statistical physics.
 Different from our work, which considers online SGD on expected objective functions, both \cite{celentano2021high} and \cite{gerbelot2022rigorous} considered mini-batch SGD on finite-sum objective functions (or empirical risk minimization). \cite{celentano2021high} require isotropic sub-Gaussian inputs for their analysis.
-While \cite{gerbelot2022rigorous} allows for non-isotrpic covariance, they required Gaussianity assumptions on the inputs.
-Finally, they only track a real-valued functional of the trajectory as the dimension grows and no fluctuation results are provided.
+While \cite{gerbelot2022rigorous} allows for non-isotropic covariance, they required Gaussianity assumptions on the inputs.
+Finally, they only track a real-valued functional of the trajectory as the dimension grows, and no fluctuation results are provided.

-To our knowledge, our work provides the first result on characterizing the entire infinite-dimensional trajectorial limit and related fluctuations of the online SGD, for the specific problem of least-squares regression with smooth covariance structures. \textbf{Other high-dimensional analysis of SGD.} Random matrix theory is also used to analyze full and mini-batch gradient-based iterative algorithms for specific high-dimensional models; see, for example,~\cite{ deift2019universality,paquette2021sgd,bahigh2022, ding2022conjugate,paquette2022halting}.

-\cite{chandrasekher2022alternating,chandrasekher2021sharp} studied mini-batch SGD for certain high-dimensional non-convex problems using Gaussian process techniques.
+To our knowledge, our work provides the first result on characterizing the entire infinite-dimensional trajectorial limit and related fluctuations of the online SGD, for the specific problem of least-squares regression with smooth covariance structures. \textbf{Other high-dimensional analysis of SGD.} Random matrix theory is also used to analyze gradient-based iterative algorithms ~\citep{deift2019universality,ding2022conjugate}.
+In the context of machine learning, \cite{paquette2021sgd,paquette2022halting} analyzed full and mini-batch SGD for high-dimensional least-squares linear regression, and established the limits as solutions to the Volterra equation.
+Results using random matrix theory for full-batch gradient descent dynamics for neural networks has been considered in \cite{bahigh2022}. \cite{chandrasekher2022alternating,chandrasekher2021sharp} studied mini-batch SGD for certain high-dimensional non-convex problems using Gaussian process techniques.
 Their work relies heavily on the isotropy and Gaussianity assumptions.
-State-space approaches for high-dimensional analysis of online SGD was carried out in~\cite{tan2019online} under isotropic Gaussianity assumptions.
+State-space approaches for high-dimensional analysis of online SGD were carried out in~\cite{tan2019online} under isotropic Gaussianity assumptions.
 The work of~\cite{arous2021online} also used a similar approach to establish high-probability bounds in a signal-recovery setup.
 Recently, high-dimensional normal approximation results and tail bounds are also established in~\cite{agrawalla2023high} and~\cite{durmus2021tight, durmus2022finite} respectively for online least-squares SGD.